 Strokes happen fast.
 It is important to recognize the signs of a stroke and call 911 immediately if someone begins to show signs of a stroke.

-To help determine if someone is having a stroke, remember FAST.
+To help determine if someone is having a stroke, remember BE FAST.

-Face: Ask the person to smile.
-Does one side of the face droop or is it numb?
+- Face: Ask the person to smile.
+Does one side of his or her face droop.
+Ask them if it is numb.